Skip to main content

 All events

-The Cata del Vino Montilla-Moriles is five days in April when the avenue beside the Alcázar turns into a wine fair dedicated entirely to the wines Córdoba actually drinks.
-More than 15 bodegas line up their vintages: fino (dry and light, the base of the famous rebujito cocktail), amontillado (an amber wine invented in this region in the 18th century), oloroso with its balsamic character, and the celebrated Pedro Ximénez, a sweet nectar made from sun-dried grapes.
+The wines on pour cover every style the appellation produces: fino (dry and light, the base of the famous rebujito cocktail), amontillado (an amber wine invented in this region in the 18th century), oloroso with its balsamic character, the celebrated Pedro Ximénez sweet nectar made from sun-dried grapes, and increasingly, tinaja-aged wines, a modern style aged in large clay vessels rather than oak barrels, producing fresher, more textural results that are drawing serious attention.

 What makes these wines different

-The five wine styles to know
+The wine styles to know

 Practical information